-And to turn and watch how the government and its systems have sought systematically to take the narrowest possible view, I have a really difficult time envisioning how that is any measure of justice or equality
+And to turn and watch how the government and its systems have sought systematically to take the narrowest possible view, I have a really difficult time envisioning how that is any measure of justice or equality from a country that reports to the world that it is a just 1 2 society, when the governance instruments are always designed to diminish, even the highest court of this 3 country's direction to government.
+4

-49 Shelley Joseph and Robert Chamberlain In relation to Elizabeth Marie Lagis and Janet Henry

-1 from a country that reports to the world that it is a just 2 society, when the governance instruments are always 3 designed to diminish, even the highest court of this 4 country's direction to government.
-5 And then we get to sit down under this new 6 era of embracing the U.N.
-Declaration on the Rights of 7 Indigenous People, both provincially and federally, and 8 they bring in people that we've dealt with for the past 30 9 years and they probably tell us that "I'm a career 10 bureaucrat for 25 years."
-11 And you look at him and go, "You've been 12 part of the problem for 25 years, and now I'm supposed to 13 have a measure of confidence that you're going to embrace 14 this complete paradigm shift and not witness you be drawn 15 back into your comfort zone of denial of our people?"
-16 And then we have the revenue side of 17 extractive industries and taxes and so on, profit sharing.
-18 Those systems are well entrenched globally.
-And I've heard 19 many Canadians and you know, on Twitter I've had people 20 messaging me yesterday, "Canada has spent, you know, 30 21 trillion on you Indians."
-22 And I'm like, "Well, you should count up how 23 much has been made off our lands that we have title to, 24 which your Supreme Court has said needs to be reconciled and you'll find out that it's a very small pittance in relationship to the overall value of our lands, which the government's own constructs have told is our land, and the Crown has presumed title."
+And then we get to sit down under this new era of embracing the U.N.
+Declaration on the Rights of Indigenous People, both provincially and federally, and they bring in people that we've dealt with for the past 30 years and they probably tell us that "I'm a career bureaucrat for 25 years."

+And you look at him and go, "You've been part of the problem for 25 years, and now I'm supposed to have a measure of confidence that you're going to embrace this complete paradigm shift and not witness you be drawn back into your comfort zone of denial of our people?"

+And then we have the revenue side of extractive industries and taxes and so on, profit sharing.
+Those systems are well entrenched globally.
+And I've heard many Canadians and you know, on Twitter I've had people messaging me yesterday, "Canada has spent, you know, 30 trillion on you Indians."

+And I'm like, "Well, you should count up how much has been made off our lands that we have title to, which your Supreme Court has said needs to be reconciled and you'll find out that it's a very small pittance in relationship to the overall value of our lands, which the government's own constructs have told is our land, and the Crown has presumed title."
-50 Shelley Joseph and Robert Chamberlain

-In relation to Elizabeth Marie Lagis

-and Janet Henry

-an education process just on Supreme Court of Canada rulings in relationship to First Nations.
+And I think that Canada would benefit from an education process just on Supreme Court of Canada rulings in relationship to First Nations.
 And I've thought about this as a leader.
 Every First Nation chief engages with government based on the constitution of this country and Supreme Court of Canada rulings and regulation and policy.